 The Spoken Word Audio Report

-increase in share of spoken word audio listening over last 6 years.
+increase in share of spoken word audio listening since 2014.

 About Edison Research